MMazoni/giropops-senha-linuxtips/README.md

 ## HPA and Locust

-1. This part we will configure the HorizontalPodAutoscaler and use Locust for the stress testing.
+1. In This part we will configure the HorizontalPodAutoscaler and use Locust for the stress testing.
 First, a requirement of HPA is the Metric Server:

     kubectl apply -k manifests/base/oke